BenDosch/holbertonschool-machine_learning/unsupervised_learning/0x01-clustering/README.md

 	* l is a numpy.ndarray of shape (kmax - kmin + 1) containing the log likelihood for each cluster size tested
 	* b is a numpy.ndarray of shape (kmax - kmin + 1) containing the BIC value for each cluster size tested
 		* Use: BIC = p * ln(n) - 2 * l
-		* p is the number of parameters required for the model : number-of-parameters-to-be-learned-in-k-guassian-mixture-model
+		* p is the number of parameters required for the model : [Number of Parameters to be learned in k Guassian Mixture model?](https://stats.stackexchange.com/questions/436181/number-of-parameters-to-be-learned-in-k-guassian-mixture-model "Number of Parameters to be learned in k Guassian Mixture model?")
 		* n is the number of data points used to create the model
 		* l is the log likelihood of the model